victorcappa/star-wars-coke/README.md

 ## About The Project

 This mobile experience transforms Coca-Cola cans and bottles into portals for augmented reality.
-Users scroll through a cinematic introduction, select a Star Wars character, and launch an interactive hologram in the real world — all directly in their browser.
+Users scroll through a cinematic introduction, select a Star Wars character, record a video and audio message, and launch an interactive hologram in the real world — all directly in their browser.

 Built using Three.js and React, and powered by 8th Wall’s AR engine, the project merges storytelling and real-time 3D to create a fluid and responsive interface that feels more like a game than a webpage.